Skip Navigation

 Fundamental factors of atmospheric contamination; effect of pollution on man and environment; principles of measurement and survey; methods of control; air cleaning; legal aspects.

-syllabus file
+Syllabus file

 Prerequisites: Phys Principles (375:203) and Calculus 1 (640:135 or 151)